-California has one of the most consumer-friendly lemon laws in the country.
-The Song-Beverly Consumer Warranty Act (California’s Lemon Law) covers a variety of vehicle types, including cars, trucks, motorcycles, boats, and RVs.
-It also covers a number of other consumer goods, like appliances, computers, and TVs.
+California has one of the most consumer-friendly Lemon Laws in the country.
+The Song-Beverly Consumer Warranty Act (California’s Lemon Law), covers cars, trucks, motorcycles, boats, and even parts of RVs.

 Vehicles protected under this law must: